-4.8 Acoustic Doppler Current Profiler
+4.7 Acoustic Doppler Current Profiler

 The ship's acoustic Doppler current profiler (ADCP) will be in operation during the duration of the cruise.
-The shipboard technicians will be in charge of the ADCP system.
+The OTG electronics technicians will be in charge of the ADCP system.

-4.9 Thermosalinograph, Fluorometer, and meteorological system
+4.8 Thermosalinograph, pCO2 system, Fluorometer, and meteorological system

-The ship's thermosalinograph and fluorometer sampling the uncontaminated seawater supply system will be in operation during the duration of the cruise while the ship is outside of Snug Harbor.
+The ship's thermosalinograph, pCO_2 system and fluorometer sampling the uncontaminated seawater supply system will be in operation during the duration of the cruise while the ship is outside of Snug Harbor.
 Salinity samples to calibrate the thermosalinograph will be taken from the intake hose at 4-hour intervals throughout the duration of the cruise by the science personnel.
 The ship's meteorological system shall be in operation throughout the cruise.
 Access to real-time underway data through the ship's network will be required.
+The OTG technicians will be in charge of the thermosalinograph, pCO_2 system, Fluorometer, and meteorological suite operations.